 Following David and Neuman (2011), we also examined differences in the use of IMRT by facility type among physicians who practice in both types.
-Among the 998 physicians who treated at least 5 patients over the study period, there are 78 who treated at least 20% but no more than 80% of their patients in freestanding clinics.
+Among the 998 physicians who treated at least five patients over the study period, there are seventy-eight who treated at least 20 percent, but no more than 80 percent of their patients in freestanding clinics.
 We term these physicians "splitters," reflecting the fact that they treated patients in both settings.
 We estimated the impact of treatment setting on the likelihood of receiving IMRT among patients treated by splitters.
-Patients treated by splitters in freestanding clinics are 12 percentage points (95% CI: 5 to 19 percentage points) more likely to receive IMRT.
+Patients treated by splitters in freestanding clinics were 12 percentage points (95 percent CI: 5 to 19 percentage points) more likely to receive IMRT.
 This result provides additional evidence that there is a causal relationship between clinic type and treatment.